Roofing dumpster rental in New Haven

 - Best for: Most two-story residential tear-offs

-The 20-Yard Container is the roofing workhorse because low side walls let crews ground-throw shingles with less scaffolding.
+The 20-Yard Container is the roofing workhorse—low side walls let crews ground-throw shingles without needing extra scaffold setup.

 30-Yard Roofing Dumpster